paulkre/bevy_image_export/README.md

             ..default()
         })
         .add_plugins(DefaultPlugins.set(WindowPlugin {
-            window: WindowDescriptor {
+            primary_window: Some(Window {
-                width: 1024.,
-                height: 1024.,
+                resolution: (1024., 1024.).into(),
                 ..default()
-            },
+            }),
             ..default()
         }))
         .add_plugin(export_plugin)
         // ...
         .run();

-    // This is optional but recommended.
+    // This line is optional but recommended.
-    // It blocks the main thread until all images have been exported. export_threads.finish();
+    // It blocks the main thread until all image files have been saved successfully. export_threads.finish();
 }